 Why is color theory critical?

-Color plays a vital role in the world and influence us in our daily life.
+Color plays a vital role in the world and influences us daily.
 Color can influence our thoughts, make us take specific actions, and cause reactions.
-It can bring a sensation of irritation or please your eyes, increase your blood pressure, or subdue your appetite.
+It can bring a sensation of irritation or please your eyes, increase your blood pressure or subdue your appetite.
 The colors we see on products, websites, business cards, logos, etc., influence us to like or dislike them.
 Color theory is critical to understand the nature and different forms of color.

 Which is the most irritating color?